rob-smallshire/cartouche/docs/source/usage.rst

       color (tuple of integers): An RGB tuple with values in the range 0-255.

-It's possible to use almost any reStructuredText or Sphinx formatting in combination with Hieroglyph within the text.
+It's possible to use almost any reStructuredText or Sphinx formatting in combination with Hieroglyph in the body text.

 Return and Returns
 ------------------